al3xandr3/al3xandr3.github.io/pages/quotes.md

 > doing #agile without agile tools is like doing kung fu with sumo wrestlers.
 All you get is bad kung fu {: title="18/10/2011"}

-> just read the programming semantic web, wow this is big! like the esperanto for data schema's.
-Triples all the way down! #semanticweb
+> just read the programming #semanticweb, wow this is big! like the esperanto for data schema's.
+Triples all the way down!
 {: title="29/08/2011"}

 > the Unix Way: [http://bit.ly/qeA0lK](http://bit.ly/qeA0lK) lovelly Nine Precepts